-The word “yoga” comes from the Sanskrit root “yuj”, which means to union, to join or to integrate.
-So the art which unifies the body, mind and soul is called yoga.
-Yoga has evolved over thousands of years to embrace all the religion, cast, gender, age and all the human being on this planet earth.
-Yoga itself is simply a tool for exploring the depth of our human nature, of realizing the mysteries of the body, mind and soul.
-Yoga and meditation are intensely powerful way of life, that help the practitioner to explore and discover the inner energies and true source of peace.
-Yoga has holistic approach of life to invite peace and harmony and equanimity within.
+The word “yoga” comes from the Sanskrit root “yuj”, which means union, join or integrate.
+So the art which unifies the body, mind, and soul is called yoga.
+Yoga has evolved over thousands of years to embrace all the religion, caste, gender, age and all the human being on this planet earth.
+Yoga itself is simply a tool for exploring the depth of our human nature, of realizing the mysteries of the body, mind, and soul.
+Yoga and meditation are an intensely powerful way of life, that help the practitioner to explore and discover the inner energies and a true source of peace.
+Yoga has a holistic approach of life to invite peace and harmony and equanimity within.

-In modern time yoga is taken as two main purpose; one is to achieve libration and next as effective therapeutic procedure for healthcare which helps to cure and prevents many chronic disorders related to body and mind.
-Yoga is great way to experience true well being which takes you inward in your depth.
+In modern time yoga is taken as two main purposes; one is to achieve liberation and next as effective therapeutic procedure for healthcare which helps to cure and prevents many chronic disorders related to body and mind.
+Yoga is a great way to experience true well being which takes you inward in your depth.
 It’s your private, long and never-ending journey till you achieve liberation.

-In the west yoga has become synonymous of physical postures and exercises.
-However yoga posture (asana) is just one small branch of yoga.
+In the west, yoga has become synonymous of physical postures and exercises.
+However, yoga posture (asana) is just one small branch of yoga.
 Yoga is like an ocean and yoga posture is a drop.
-Yoga is an ancient scientific art for spiritual discovery which unite individual soul to universal soul.
+Yoga is an ancient scientific art for spiritual discovery which unites individual soul to universal soul.
 The real aim of yoga is to unite the aspirant with God (Universal source).
 Yoga is the spiritual science that teaches us how the Ultimate Reality can be realized in life itself.
-Don’t be afraid of your thoughts process, expand your consciousness and be one with universal soul.
+Don’t be afraid of your thoughts process, expand your consciousness and be one with the universal soul.

 Yoga states that our “true nature” goes far beyond the limits of the human mind and can achieve the goodness within.

 When you ask your friends after few months of gap about their new happenings, they would answer with excitement that they have been doing ‘yoga’.
 They would then start to share their experience and ideas on the subject of yoga.
 They would tell you that they are feeling very refreshed even though some of the parts of the body is aching.
 Some of your friends may have no idea actually what yoga is all about.
 Some of your friends would tell you they have joined yoga classes to relieve themselves from the stress and anxiety coming out of the hectic work schedule where you need much amount of mental energy.
-It means to say that yoga has touted as one of the most popular subject as far as physical fitness is concerned in recent years.
-Moreover, it has received huge amount of respect and response as highly growing field of study and practice.
-Yoga asana has been utilized as the exercise of keeping our body fit a nd fine alternate of going gym or simultaneously with it.
-In this sense, yoga has been one of the daily activities that has been incorporated with our life-style.
+It means to say that yoga has touted as one of the most popular subjects as far as physical fitness is concerned in recent years.
+Moreover, it has received a huge amount of respect and response as a highly growing field of study and practice.
+Yoga asana has been utilized as the exercise of keeping our body fit and fine alternate of going gym or simultaneously with it.
+In this sense, yoga has been one of the daily activities that have been incorporated into our lifestyle.
 Then what yoga really is.
 What does it mean?

-In general sense, yoga has been popularized as the synonymous of asana (physical posture).
-The practice of asanas has been referred as the practice of yoga by the most of the people.
+In general sense, yoga has been popularized as the synonymous with asana (physical posture).
+The practice of asanas has been referred to the practice of yoga by the most of the people.
 However, we should not misunderstand asana as exercise.
-Even more importantly, our understanding of yoga should not get confined with asana only even though asana is the most popular branch of yoga.
+Even more importantly, our understanding of yoga should not get confined to asana only even though asana is the most popular branch of yoga.
 The reason behind joining the yoga school is to learn about asanas and its physical benefits in life has been the real motto for many people.
 Indeed, it’s very one part of the greater and grandeur aspect called ‘yoga’.
-When you have started practicing asanas, you are actually in the journey of yoga.
-With your involvement in asana, you start your path of yoga.
+When you have started practicing asanas, you are actually on the journey of yoga.
+With your involvement in asana, you start your path to yoga.

-In deeper level, we’ve already been doing yoga even if we may not have heard and known about it.
+In a deeper level, we’ve already been doing yoga even if we may not have heard and known about it.
 The life itself is the result of yoga.
-Without yoga nothing is existed.
 Before moving in such a profundity of yogic definition, it’s always important to figure out what is yoga.
 The word ‘yoga’ has Sanskrit origin.
-It’s root is ‘yuj’ which means to yoke, to combine, to union, to add.
-In wider understanding it’s the union of individual self with supreme self.
+Its root is ‘yuj’ which means to yoke, to combine, to the union, to add.
+In wider understanding, it’s the union of individual self with supreme self.
 This union between small ‘i’ and big ‘I’ is yoga.
 The journey to assimilate with Supreme Self is the greatest goal of human being following the path of yoga.
-In front of this broad perspective of yoga, the physical aspect comes in fundamental level.
-Through the journey of controlling our body and mind with the practice of yoga we commence our abstract and eternal path of yoga.
+In front of this broad perspective of yoga, the physical aspect comes at the fundamental level.
+Through the journey of controlling our body and mind with the practice of yoga, we commence our abstract and eternal path of yoga.

 Different yogis define yoga in different ways.
 According to Panini, the following different meanings can be given to yoga: